Bible translations into Albanian: Së bashku, 2022 (Bible)

+The full Bible was completed in 2020, and published in 2022.
+This translation is true and faithful to the original languages, is clear and natural sounding and in modern standard Albanian, and is not theologically biased to any denominational interpretations.
+It is accepted across all the denominations.
+It is available in print and online in the YouVersion app and other platforms.

+It was published by the Interconfessional Bible Society of Albania also engages in reproducing the earliest known Albanian versions or portions of the Bible.

 Bibla PRO Version, currently in translation

 The BiblaPRO version ("Përkthimi i Ri i Biblës nga Origjinali", or "New Translation of the Bible from the Original") is currently in translation and seeks to fulfill three aims: 1) to be true and faithful to the original languages in both semantic and stylistic aspects; 2) to be as clear and flowing as possible within the boundaries of today's standard Albanian; and 3) to be faithful in the presentation of theological content and historical/cultural information.
 It will be offered in both an interlinear (the first of its kind in Albanian) and a standard reading version, in both print and electronic formats.